Amlanb/Breadth-First-Search-BFS-and-Depth-First-Search-DFS-/README.md

 - `networkx`: For graph creation and manipulation.
 - `matplotlib`: For visualizing the graph and traversal process.
 - `queue`: For implementing the BFS queue.

+## Outcome
+The project successfully demonstrates the differences between BFS and DFS in terms of node exploration.
+BFS explores nodes level by level, while DFS explores nodes as deeply as possible before backtracking.
+The visualizations provide a clear understanding of how these algorithms work in practice.